NUBagciLab/PaNSegNet/software/guidance.md

-# Guidance for software setups
+# Guidance for Software Setups

 ## Install